ebuchman/blog/content/posts/uoa-liquidity.md

 This hierarchy is a hierarchy of computational spaces, where each space constitutes its own medium for the denomination and discharge of debts.
-The line begins to blur between the Unit of Account and Medium of Exchange, as the balance sheets on which we account become media themselves for clearing debts.
-Both inside and outside moneys can function as a medium of exchange, but it is more difficult to view inside moneys in this light.
+The line begins to blur between the Unit of Account and Medium of Exchange, as the balance sheets on which we account become media themselves for discharging debts.
+Both inside and outside moneys can function as media of exchange.
+But while inside money emerges from the elastic capacity of the Unit of Account to denominate debt, outside money manifests in the discipline imposed by Medium of Exchange to discharge debt here and now.

 Hence media of exchange are most commonly thought of as an outside money.
 For most people, this is their commercial bank deposits.
 For the banks, its the central bank reserves.
 However, especially for banks, they have tremendous networks of inside money, which form a very real medium of exchange for them, and serve as the substrate of the eurodollar system.
+These inside monies are built out of the trust generated within the banking community in its own network of debt denomination.
+What would it look like to build this kind of trust in other communities?

+We could thus say that the medium we use depends on where we can source trust.
+If we can source enough trust from our collective capacity to denominate debts, we can generate inside money as a means of exchange.
+But if we require a higher source of trust, from a outside value store, we must resort to an outside money.
+Inside money appears as a medium of exchange based in the unit of account, while outside money appears as a medium of exchange based in the store of value.

 For our purposes, for a given community, we consider clearing and inside money to be a function of of the Unit of Account, and take settlement and outside money to be a function of the Medium of Exchange.

-TODO: goal to get ppl to use inside money as dominant MoE ...
-- inside money = MoE based on UoA
-- outside money = MoE based on SoV
+In other words, inside money appears as a medium of exchange based on the power of the unit of account, and outside money as a medium of exchange based on the power of the store of value.
+Of course we'll have to come back to value storage, which is what secures our ability to discharge debt *elsewhere or later*, but for now we are concerned with the Medium of Exchange and the need to discharge *here and now*.

 To summarize.
 You and I can keep track of what we owe eachother, and maybe do some clearing, but our real Medium of Exchange is our bank deposits, which we'll use to settle